 When a file produced by the assembler or loader is loaded into core for execution, three logical segments are set up: the text segment, the data segment (with uninitialized data, which starts off as all 0, following initialized), and a stack.
 The text segment begins at 0 in the core image; the header is not loaded.
 If the magic number (word 0) is 407, it indicates that the text segment is not to be write-protected and shared, so the data segment is immediately contiguous with the text segment.
-If the magic number is 410, the data segment begins at the first 0 mod 8K byte boundary following the text segment, and the text segment is not writable by the program; if other processes are executing the same file, they will share the text segment.
+If the magic number is 410, the data segment begins at the first 0 mod 8K byte boundary following the text segment, and the text segment.
+If the magic number is 411, the text segment is again pure, write-protected, and shared, and moreover instruction and data space are separated; the text and data segment both begin at location 0.
+See the 11/45 handbook for restrictions which apply to this situation.